martenj/rodeos/docs/source/use_case_facility.rst

 - create a new folder in the ``projects`` collection of the facility
 - make sure that ``inheritance`` is enabled for the collection and use ``Apply recursively`` to apply this to all existing sub folders
-- configure permission and add a new ACL for the customer group or user with the ``READ`` permission, make sure to select ``Apply to subcollections and files`` such that
+- configure permission and add a new ACL for the customer group or user with the ``READ`` permission, make sure to select ``Apply to subcollections and files`` such that existing and data placed in the directory afterwards gets the correct permissions setup

 ----------------------
 Perform Sequencing Run